RockLib/RockLib.Analyzers/docs/RockLib0004.md

 sidebar_label: 'Add InfoLog attribute'
 ---

+# :warning: Deprecation Warning :warning:

+This library has been deprecated and will no longer receive updates.

+---

-# RockLib0004: Add InfoLog attribute
+## RockLib0004: Add InfoLog attribute

 ## Cause